Research Projects

 Varun Chandrasekaran, Brian Tang, Nicolas Papernot, Kassem Fawaz, Somesh Jha, Xi Wu

-A case study and evaluation on how deep neural networks (DNNs) are highly effective but vulnerable to adversarial inputs -- subtle manipulations designed to deceive them.
-Existing defenses often sacrifice accuracy and require extensive training.
-Collaborating with the lead author, I implemented a design of a hierarchical classification approach that leverages invariant features to enhance adversarial robustness without compromising accuracy.
+A case study and evaluation on how deep neural networks (DNNs) are highly effective but vulnerable to adversarial inputs.
+Contribution: implemented hierarchical classification approach that leverages invariant features to enhance adversarial robustness without compromising accuracy.

 Follow or contact me